 You know what they say: you can’t do everything, and if you try to, you’ll do even less!

-Marketing teams need to manage deadlines, review client feedback, and drive campaigns forward.
+Marketing teams need to manage projects, deadlines, review client feedback, and drive campaigns forward.
 However, without a way to track progress, it would be impossible to know if your team is ahead of the game or running behind schedule.